tanviagrahari1307-cloud/Customer-trends-data-analysis-SQL-Python-PowerBI-main/README.md

 ## 👨‍💻 About the Author
-Hey, I’m Raunak Singh, Aspiring Data Analyst & Software Development Engineer with a passion for data-driven problem solving, DSA, and full-stack development.
+Hey, I’m Ekta Agrahari, Aspiring Data Analyst & Software Development Engineer with a passion for data-driven problem solving, DSA, and full-stack development.
 Always learning, building, and exploring new technologies.

 ## 💡 Thanks for checking out the project!
 Your support means a lot!
 Feel free to star ⭐ this repo or share it with someone learning Data Analytics.🚀